jandot/aerts-exercises-leipzig/Databases/databases.md

 #### <a id="third-normal-form"></a>Third normal form ####

-In the third normal form, we try to eliminate unnecessary data from our database; data that could be calculated based on other things that are present.
+In the third normal form, we try to **eliminate unnecessary data** from our database; data that could be **calculated** based on other things that are present.
 In our example table genotypes, the genotype and genotype_amb columns basically contain the same information, just using a different encoding.
 We could (should) therefore remove one of these.
-Our final database would look like this:
+Our final `individuals` table would look like this:

 id | name | ethnicity
 :--|:-----|:---------
 1 | individual_A | caucasian
 2 | individual_B | caucasian

-The snps table:
+The `snps` table:

 id | accession | chromosome | position
 :--|:----------|:-----------|:--------